 A SECOND OPINION

 At the time of Brandon’s initial visit, the syrinx and cyst were relatively small.
 The neurosurgeon decided the best option would be to just watch and track the progress of both to see if they would not progress in time.
 He released Brandon to play basketball with his school team, the Pine Crest Panthers, and with his summer traveling team.
 He also attended the Steve Nash–Nike Skills Academy and the National Basketball Association (NBA) Top 100 High School Basketball Camp.

 Brandon played basketball all summer but before the start of the next school year, his parents decided they wanted a second opinion regarding their son’s medical condition.
-They took him to see David Sandberg, MD, FAAP, pediatric neurosurgeon on staff at Miami Children’s Hospital and Assistant Professor at the University of Miami Miller School of Medicine.
+They took him to see David Sandberg, MD, FAAP, pediatric neurosurgeon on staff at Nicklaus Children's Hospital, formerly Miami Children's Hospital, and Assistant Professor at the University of Miami Miller School of Medicine.
 Dr. Sandberg repeated Brandon’s MRI and found the syrinx had gotten larger.
 Brandon needed surgery immediately.

 A SURGICAL SUCCESS

 Brandon’s surgery was scheduled for October 15, 2007, and although they were nervous, his parents were reassured by Dr. Sandberg’s confidence.

 “I couldn’t have asked for a better surgeon,” says Tanya, Brandon’s mother.
 “Before the surgery, he told us, ‘I’ll see you in five or six hours—I don’t expect any complications.’
 His directness and assuredness put us at ease.
 It was clear he knew what he was doing.”